irena-flextool/flextool/docs/index.md

 ## Interlude - creating a scenario and running the model

 Even though the model is very simple and will not do anything interesting, it can be executed.
-However, first there needs to be a scenario to be executed.
+It is first necessary to create the scenario to be executed.
 Scenarios are created from `alternatives` in the Alternative/Scenario tree widget of the Database Editor.
 In the figure below, a `scenario` called *base* is created that should contain `alternatives` *west* and *init* in order to have both a node and a model structure included in the model.
 The new `scenario` must also be **committed**, before it can be used.
 A new scenario should be added after each step in the tutorial process.

 ![Add scenario](./add_scenario.png)